Wenting42/Lipidomics/statistics_quantification/README.md

 ### Summary
 This three scripts are written by Kenny (Kun Wang).
-The volcano plot is editted and implemented in the main pipeline.
+The volcano plot and limma analysis are editted and implemented in the main pipeline.